MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Data Import and Exploration

-In this phase, i import the data and check it for any issues.
-This includes:
+The data is imported and checked for any issues, such as missing values or incorrect formats.
+Key steps include:

-- Importing Data: Bringing the data into the system.
+- **Importing Data:** Bringing the data into the system.
-- Explorating Data: Looking for errors like missing values or incorrect formats.
+- **Exploring Data:** Identifying errors like incorrect formats or missing values.

-I found that the date column in several datasets had mixed formats, with some values not being actual dates.
-To fix this, I imported the date columns as **VARCHAR** (text) to keep all the values intact.
-Later, during the data cleaning & type conversion phase, I will convert them to proper date formats for consistency and analysis.
+It was found that the date column in several datasets had mixed formats.
+To address this, the date columns were initially imported as text (VARCHAR) to preserve all values.
+They will be converted to proper date formats in the data cleaning phase for consistency.

 Below are the SQL queries and results for each Import and Inspection step.
 ```sql